Bjernson/aws-java-spring-dev-workshop/doc-module-08.md

 	3. Add datasource.url, datasource.username, datasource.password for your Aurora instance. specify values as you configured in previous step.

-##### 4. create a role for EC2
+##### 4. Create a role for EC2
-Create a role for EC2 with enough privileages to attach it to dev/prod instance.
+Create a role for EC2 with enough access privilege and attach it to dev/prod instance. (you can do it later, after step 1.3)

 ### 1. First CI/CD using CodeStart with Java Spring application